BlockchainCommons/Gordian/README.md

 _The core of the Gordian system is our Wallet and Server reference apps:_

+### Reference Apps

+_Most of our apps demonstrate how to use closely held mobile apps to protect your digital assets by providing specific microservices._

+***[Gordian SeedTool](https://github.com/BlockchainCommons/GordianSeedTool-iOS).*** A cryptographic seed manager for your iOS device.
+Allows the maintenance of seeds in a closely held device and the easy use of those seeds through `crypto-requests` for either specific keys or for the signature of PSBTs.
+This is our most developed app, and the one that best displays a variety of ways to achieve the Gordian Principles.

+***[Gordian QRTool](https://github.com/BlockchainCommons/GordianQRTool-iOS).*** A more general data storage tool that displays how the Gordian Principles can apply to the protection of a variety of digital data that has been encoded as QRs.
+This is also a fully released app.

+***[Gordian Cosigner](https://github.com/BlockchainCommons/GordianSigner-Catalyst).*** An offline PSBT and multi-sig signer.
+You can import keys and read PSBTs via QR code.
+After you sign the PSBT, you can then move it back to your Wallet, which will coordinate the broadcast of the transaction.
+This app has never advanced to a full release, in large part because its functionality, and thus its reference examples, have been superceded by SeedTool

 ### Wallet & Server

+_The standard model for accessing cryptocurrencies is through a client-server model utilizing a wallet and server.
+Demonstrating how to do so while still abiding by the Gordian Principles was one of our earliest releases, and we continue to support Gordian Sovereign as a self-sovereign model for Bitcoin._

-***[Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS).*** The central reference app for the Gordian system, the Gordian Wallet is a mobile Bitcoin wallet that supports sophisticated [#SmartCustody](https://www.smartcustody.com/) features such as multi-sigs and PSBTs.
+***[Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS).*** Gordian Wallet is a mobile Bitcoin wallet that supports sophisticated [#SmartCustody](https://www.smartcustody.com/) features such as multi-sigs and PSBTs.
 It acts as: a policy coordinator, determining how you set up your accounts; a transaction coordinator, creating transactions based on your policies; and a broadcast coordinator, determining how to send our your transactions.
-The Gordian Wallet is also self-sovereign, which fulfills the Gordian Principles by giving you total control over it and how it interacts with the rest of the Bitcoin network, including choosing your full node and your pricing service.
-(Also see the spotlight on Gordian Wallet, below.)

 ***[Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS).*** A full-node server, created by Blockchain Commons' Bitcoin Standup scripts, running on a Mac or Linux machine.
 It connects to Gordian Wallet via a _torgap_.
-In the standard Gordian system setup, all transactions are signed with a 2-of-3 multi-sig, with one key secured by Gordian Wallet, one key used by Gordian Server, and one key saved offline.
-(Of course, since the Gordian system is self-sovereign, you can choose to use any other full-node server.)
-(Also see the spotlight on Gordian Server, below.)
+In conjunction with Gordian Wallets, its transactions are signed with a 2-of-3 multi-sig, with one key secured by Gordian Wallet, one key used by Gordian Server, and one key saved offline.

 ### Airgapped Services

 _For higher security, the Gordian system may optionally be used with airgapped services that ensure that your private keys never touch a network.
 The following reference apps and hardware devices demonstrate how this high level of Resilience can be created:_

-***[Gordian Cosigner](https://github.com/BlockchainCommons/GordianSigner-Catalyst).*** An offline PSBT and multi-sig signer.
-You can import keys and read PSBTs via QR code.
-After you sign the PSBT, you can then move it back to your Wallet, which will coordinate the broadcast of the transaction.

-***[Gordian SeedTool](https://github.com/BlockchainCommons/GordianSeedTool-iOS).*** A cryptographic seed manager for your iOS device.

 ***[LetheKit](https://github.com/BlockchainCommons/bc-lethekit).*** A do-it-yourself hardware kit that can be used to generate secure seeds for Bitcoin.
 It shares functionality with [Seedtool](https://github.com/BlockchainCommons/bc-seedtool-cli), but functions as airgapped hardware rather than potentially connected software.